duckduckgo/duckduckhack-docs/ddh-intro.md

 - Tackle some of the "low-hanging fruit" and, "high priority" issues on our [Live Issues Page](https://duck.co/ia/dev/issues?tag=lowhangingfruit)
 - Help other DuckDuckHackers with their [Instant Answers in development](https://duck.co/ia/dev/pipeline)
 - Suggest improvements & file bugs for [live Instant Answers](https://duck.co/ia) through the, "Create Issue" button on each IA page
+- Join the discussion in our [forum](https://forum.duckduckhack.com/tags/c/programming/needs-input) about how we can improve Instant Answers for programmers.

 ## Inspiration